Invite friends and family to read the obituary and add memories.

 Starts at 2:00 pm (Eastern time)

-Jerrel Ann Little Bell, 87, of Pfafftown, NC, passed away on Monday, April 13, 2026, at her home.
+Jerrel "Jerry" Ann Little Bell, age 87, of Pfafftown, NC, passed away on Monday, April 13, 2026, at her home.

-Jerrel married Andrew Edward Bell on March 6, 1955, beginning a partnership rooted in family, hard work, and shared purpose.
+Jerrel was born in Anderson, SC, on July 30, 1938, the fourth of six children born to the late Waymon Oscar Little and Bertie Player Little.
+She married Andrew Edward Bell on March 6, 1955, beginning of a partnership rooted in family, hard work, and shared purpose.
 Together, they built a life connected to one of Winston-Salem’s cherished institutions, Bell Brothers Cafeteria, as well as Ed Bell’s Cafeteria in Morehead City, NC.
 Jerrel remained his devoted wife for forty-four years until his death in 2019.

 Jerrel was a woman of deep devotion to the people she loved.
 As the matriarch of a prominent local family, Jerrel leaves behind generations that carry her name, her stories, and the indelible imprint of her love.
 In her final days, she was surrounded by family – a fitting reflection of the life she built.

-She is survived by one son, Scott of Scottsdale, AZ; two daughters, Tammy of Clemmons, NC, and Teddie of Pfafftown, NC; six grandchildren, Kayse of Lincolton, NC, Austin of Winston-Salem, NC, Andrew of Asheville, NC, Riley, Hayden, and Kelsey of Pfafftown, NC; and five great-grandchildren.
+She is survived by one son, Scott of Scottsdale, AZ; two daughters, Tammy of Clemmons, NC, and Teddie of Pfafftown, NC; six grandchildren, Kayse of Lincolnton, NC, Austin of Winston-Salem, NC, Andrew of Asheville, NC, Riley, Hayden, and Kelsey of Pfafftown, NC; and five great-grandchildren.

-A graveside service for Jerrel will be held at 2:00PM on Thursday, April 23, 2026, at Forsyth Memorial Park.
+A graveside service will be held for Jerrel at 2:00PM on Thursday, April 23, 2026, at Forsyth Memorial Park.

 In lieu of flowers, friends can send devotions to the Sotos Syndrome Foundation, https://www.sotossyndrome.org/donate/.